 It was a bold and risky move.
 But it made sense because we repeatedly heard from you, our customers, that the new model better aligns with your success.
 Simply put, you only pay for what you use.
 No more shelfware as with other subscriptions.
 No more overage penalties.

-One year later, existing customers have migrated to the consumption pricing model and thousands of new customers have made the shift to New Relic.
-It’s because consumption pricing is superior to other options on the market because it gives you more value for your money.
-As an example, New Relic One pricing struck a chord for Chegg.
+One year later, existing customers have migrated to the usage-based pricing model and thousands of new customers have made the shift to New Relic.
+It’s because usage-based pricing is superior to other options on the market because it gives you more value for your money.
+As an example, New Relic pricing struck a chord for Chegg.
 “Now we don’t have to sample our data and worry that we are missing something or that we are going to get a huge bill at the end of the month.
 The more data we send to New Relic, the more insights we get—it’s the perfect win-win relationship with New Relic as a true vendor partner delivering value to Chegg with every gigabyte,” said Steve Evans, Vice President of Engineering Services at Chegg, Inc.

 Fixing broken legacy pricing models